City of Everett (aircraft): Retirement and preservation

 N7470 displayed at the covered pavilion at the Museum of Flight after restoration.

 On April 6, 1995, N7470 embarked on its last-ever flight.
 The aircraft, still in its test-configured state, was donated to the Museum of Flight located at Boeing Field in Seattle, Washington where it was placed on static display.

 By the early 2000s, the aircraft was in need of restoration due to its advanced age and prolonged exposure to the wet weather of the Pacific Northwest.

 The board of the Museum of Flight authorized the restoration in the summer of 2012 and embarked on a nearly two-year-long effort.
 The aircraft was restored in place, not moved into a hangar, which complicated the effort.
 On the aircraft's exterior, the faded paint was sanded down, and crews applied more than 60 gallons of fresh paint.
 The interior, damaged with mildew, was restored to the aircraft's first-flight configuration, with testing equipment on the main deck, and period-appropriate upholstery was located to recreate the upper deck lounge's furniture.
 The aircraft reopened for public tours in 2014.
 After the restoration, a large roof was built over the Museum's Aviation Pavilion to better protect N7470 and other aircraft on display.

+List of airline logos on this aircraft

+These are all listed in alphabetical order: